-Only holders of record of the Company's LP Units at the close of business on March 29, 2018 will be entitled to vote at the Annual Meeting.
-At the close of business on the Record Date, we had 26,164,143 LP Units outstanding and entitled to vote.
-A majority of the LP Units outstanding on the Record Date, represented by proxy or in person, will constitute a quorum for the transaction of business at the Annual Meeting.
-A list of unitholders entitled to vote at the Annual Meeting will be available for inspection at our executive offices for a period of ten days before the Annual Meeting.
-Unitholders may examine the list for purposes germane to the Annual Meeting.
+Only holders of record of the Company's LP Units at the close of business on March 19, 2020 will be entitled to vote at the Annual Meeting.
+At the close of business on the Record Date, we had 25,013,274 LP Units outstanding and entitled to vote.
+In order for us to conduct the Annual Meeting, a majority of the voting power of the LP Units outstanding on the Record Date, represented by in person or by proxy, will constitute a quorum for the transaction of business at the Annual Meeting.
+"Broker non-votes" (as defined below under "What are the effects of abstentions or "broker non-votes"?") are not counted as present and entitled to vote for purposes of determining a quorum.